-Assessing the Effects of Automated Vehicles (AVs) on Freeway Operations
+Assessing the Effects of Autonomous Vehicles on Freeway Operations

 Many assume that one of the benefits of AVs will be increased vehicular capacity and reduced delay on freeways.
 Fehr & Peers conducted our own research to test that hypothesis using traffic simulation models of varying conditions of congestion levels and AV fleet mix.